-In the Rhine-Main region, you can set your sights high because this is the location of one of the highest climbing parks in Germany.
-This is where you can test your personal boundaries and for relaxation, take a dip in one of the region's bathing lakes.
-End the day by watching the sun go down in the Schlossgarten or joining in a political discussion.
+In the Rhine-Main region, you can set your sights high!
+This is the location of one of the highest adventure climbing parks in Germany.
+You can test your personal boundaries and, afterwards, take a relaxing dip in one of the region's lakes.
+End the day by watching the sun go down in the Schlossgarten or joining in on a political discussion.

-A shopping spree on the busy Zeil shopping street, a stroll along the banks of the river Main or a glass of Äppler (apple wine) in Alt-Sachsenhausen – Frankfurt, the Taunus and Rhine-Main region have much more to offer than that!
+A trip to the busy Zeil shopping street, a stroll along the banks of the river Main, or a glass of Äppler (apple wine) in Alt-Sachsenhausen?
+Frankfurt, the Taunus and Rhine-Main region have much more to offer than that!
 In the Taunus region, you can go climbing even without mountains.

-The climbing park Kletterwald Taunus is situated near Friedrichsdorf (around 20 kilometres north of Frankfurt).
+The climbing park Kletterwald Taunus is situated near Friedrichsdorf (some 20 kilometres north of Frankfurt).
 This woodland adventure park is one of the highest in Germany.
-It doesn't matter whether you've climbed before or are a complete novice because the park offers eleven different courses with varying levels of difficulty.
+It doesn’t matter whether you’ve climbed before or are a complete novice.
+You can choose from eleven different trails, graded according to varying levels of difficulty.
 During an extensive safety briefing, instructors decide which course is suitable for you on the basis of your ability.
-You can climb for between two and three hours.
-On Mondays to Fridays, you pay between eight and ten euros, at the weekend it costs two euros more.

-After all this exertion, you might like to cool off in one of the region's natural pools.
-Just a few kilometres from Frankfurt, you'll find shady trees, volleyball fields and sandy beaches.
+You might like to cool off in one of the natural lakes in the Rhine-Main region.
+Just a few kilometres from Frankfurt, you’ll find shady trees, volleyball fields and sandy beaches.
 Langener Waldsee offers you plenty of space for relaxing and swimming.
-The pool is open from 8 am to 8.30 pm, admission is around three euros.
+For the latest information on opening times and admission prices, click .

 The Schlosscafé in Frankfurt-Hoechst with its terrace is located right next to the castle gardens and offers panoramic views across Frankfurt.
-If you time it right, you can enjoy magnificent views of the setting sun.
-If you prefer a quieter evening, this is a good place to enjoy drinks and an inexpensive meal.
-Concerts and cabaret performances often take place here in the Schlosskeller.
-Sometimes a local artist entertains guests in local Frankfurt dialect, at other times, up-and-coming bands from the other end of Germany perform here.
+You can get some wonderful views of the sunset here and enjoy a relaxing evening with reasonably priced drinks and food.
+Concerts and other events often take place here in the Schlosskeller – some featuring local performers and others up-and-coming bands from the other end of Germany.
 It takes just ten minutes on the S2 or S1 train to get here from the main station.
-Don't be put off by the rather depressing station!
-After a ten-minute walk, you'll arrive in the old part of town where you'll find one half-timbered house after the next and green areas that do their best to conceal the grey concrete.
+From Frankfurt-Hoechst station, it is a ten-minute walk to the old part of town where you’ll find one half-timbered house after another.

-Another great tip is Club Voltaire, which you're probably already familiar with if you're a student in Frankfurt.
-No wonder!
-The club has existed for over 50 years and has been frequented by generations of students and former students.
+Another great tip is .
+The club has existed for over 50 years and has been frequented by generations of students.
 You can join in political discussions on topical subjects and talk with other guests.
-The programme of events also includes concerts, film evenings and once a month, improvisation evenings when you can be part of the programme yourself.
-Once a month, the staff of Titanic also meet here to read from the latest issue of the satirical magazine.
+The programme of events also includes concerts, film evenings and, once a month, improvisation evenings when you can become part of the programme yourself.
+The staff of the satirical magazine Titanic also meet here monthly to read from the latest issue.